pondodev/SelfBot/README.md

 # SelfBot
 This is a selfbot I use on my personal account.
 It's mostly for learning purposes, but I also have a lot of images and other misc commands loaded in for use so that I can do things like post commonly used images easily or to post dongers without needing to copy paste them.

+### Setup
+I've tried making setting this bot up as simple as possible, but there's some stuff you'll need to do on your own to get this working.

+First, you need to get [node.js](https://nodejs.org/en/download/), then you can run `setup.bat` in the root directory.
+This will install discord.js and create the `config.json` file so that you can give the bot your token to log in.
+Once setup is complete, then you need to get your user token from Discord, which is easy enough.
+Inside the discord client press `Ctrl + Shift + I` to bring up the developers console.
+Then, click on the `Application` tab and locate the key with the name `token`.
+Then you just right click on the value next to it, click `Edit "Value"`, and then paste the token into `config.json` where it says `[Your token here]`.
+Once that's done, you can just open `start.bat` and the bot will load up and you're good to go!

 ### Commands
 I've defined `~` to be my prefix in `config.json`, so all commands listed here will be using that prefix
 - **~quoteme [text]** Will spit out `text` inside an embed